The growth of Oxford's suburbs

 The Oxford Chronicle, 18 October 1879.

-Plots were put up for auction on 1 October 1879 and 173 were sold for £6,590.
+Plots were put up for auction on 1 October 1879 and 173 were sold for a total £6,590.
 They were bought up by speculative builders, usually in blocks.
 Hence houses were built in groups, mostly of two, three or four, but sometimes of up to eight, of the same design.
 This led to the pleasing variety of house styles which we see on the streets of Grandpont today.

 The first houses were built in 1880 at the northern end of Marlborough Road, nearest the river, on the eastern part of a piece of land originally owned by University College and known as Friars Mead.
 Thereafter houses appeared in blocks dotted along either side.
 By March 1881, 13 houses on Marlborough Road were occupied and 24 more were in the process of being built.
 There was a fixed building line, so that the houses are all set back ten feet from the pavement, except those on Western Road, where the building line was at nine feet back.
 Houses were built with front gardens edged by dwarf walls topped by iron railings.
 Most of these railings were removed during the Second World War with the idea of melting down the metal for re-use, but on streets where the houses had semi-basements, and there was a danger of people falling in during the blackout, railings were retained.
 Examples (by the Jericho iron foundry Lucy & Co) are at 2-6 and 38-42 Western Road.